Mania Musical in Spanish Class

 (Due to varied space & size make fit your space)

-- Option 2 – cut & staple strips of cardstock
+Option 2 – cut & staple strips of card stock to make bracket lines

 The newest one includes an editable slide show with embedded videos, brackets, a bulletin board & new ready made Google Forms for easy voting.
 If you already have the bundle, make sure to download the new version.
-My plan is to keep adding my brackets each year to this bundle.
+I plan to keep adding my brackets each year to this bundle.

 **Or, if you want the best deal possible on all of Mis Clases Locas music resources all together, check out the Mega Music Bundle.